Garlicky Skillet Greens with Ham

 - 1 smoked ham hock

-- 1 1⁄2 lb. each collard and turnip greens, stems discarded, leaves thinly sliced
+- 1 1⁄2 lb. collard greens, stems discarded and leaves thinly sliced

-- 12 cloves garlic confit, sliced, plus 2 tbsp. garlic oil
+- 12 cloves garlic confit, coarsely chopped, plus 2 tbsp. garlic oil

 In a microwave-safe bowl, whisk together the vinegar, sorghum syrup, and Sriracha.
 Cover and microwave on high for 2 minutes and set aside.